All Year: Yes

 Dave does a reasonable home-brewed beer whilst Julie doesn't drink alcohol and of course we run a drug-free household.

 Recently Dave worked for three years managing the planting of 20,000 trees and establishing and managing nature refuges in the Daintree rainforest for the not-for-profit conservation organisation, Rainforest Rescue.
-Hence he does take a conservationist's approach to his timber cutting!
+Hence he does take a conservationist's approach to his timber selection and cutting!

 WHAT WE EXPECT FROM YOU

 You should be prepared to stay for a minimum of two weeks subject to confirmation after a few days trial.
 So far, six weeks has been the record.

 You will have your own double bed, bedroom, bathroom and toilet in the other half of the house.
 You are welcome to lock the middle, partition door and bedroom doors for your complete privacy.
 Laundry etc is of course free, subject to economic use in the evening.